hassanmahmad/sts-constraint-programming/README.md

-# CDMO Project - Sports Tournament Scheduling
+# Sports Tournament Scheduling - Constraint Programming
 The Sports tournament scheduling problem requires arranging n even teams so that each team plays every other team exactly once over W = n − 1 weeks.
 Each week contains P = n/2 periods.
 The challenge is to compute a feasible schedule satisfying structural fairness and operational constraints.

 Practical constraints imposed include: